ConCap: Practical Network Traffic Generation for (ML- and) Flow-based Intrusion Detection Systems: Discussion and Critical Analyses

 We advance the state of the art by {providing a tool, \concap{}, to foster future research on NID.
 Our contribution are aimed at \textit{research}: real-world deployments are outside our scope~(as we clearly remarked in §\ref{sec:background}).
 Although we did rely on real-world assessments, such assessments primarily served to prove the utility of \concap{} for this specific purpose.

-We acknowledge that the research discussed herein presents some limitations.
-First, related to \concap{}, it is not fully deterministic: while this property can be a strength (e.g., by running the same scenario multiple times, it is possible to collect more ``realistic'' data) it can also be a weakness (e.g., for reproducibility of some experiments expecting to achieve perfect matches).
-However, we observe that such a limitation is expected due to the non-deterministic nature of modern networks/protocols (see §\ref{sssec:packetlevel}).
-Second, and also related to \concap{}, its focus is on network-related data and its labeling is hence addressed to network flows, and cannot hence be used for labeling of other datatypes which can be used for NIDS purposes (e.g.,~\cite{venturi2023arganids}; yet, as we argued (in §\ref{ssec:design}) the majority of papers on NIDS rely on network flows for their analyses.)
+As for limitations, we acknowledged \concap{} is not fully deterministic: while this property can be a strength (e.g., by running the same scenario multiple times, it is possible to collect more ``realistic'' data) it can also be a weakness (e.g., for reproducibility of some experiments expecting to achieve perfect matches).
+However, such a limitation is expected due to the non-deterministic nature of modern networks/protocols (see §\ref{sssec:packetlevel}).
+Second, \concap{}'s labeling is addressed to network flows, and cannot hence be used for labeling of other datatypes which can be used for NIDS purposes (e.g.,~\cite{venturi2023arganids}; yet, as we argued (in §\ref{ssec:design}) the majority of papers on NIDS rely on network flows for their analyses.
 Third, and related to the experiments carried out in this work, we believe the answer to our major research questions (in §\ref{sec:validation}) to be correct and also generalizable (for instance, even the authors of DetGen~\cite{clausen2019traffic} obtained similar results to ours, albeit with different software).
 In contrast, we acknowledge that the experiments in §\ref{sec:application} cannot be used to cover all possible use-cases: this is why we emphasized that the experiments in that section serve as a ``proof of concept'' to show potential applications of \concap{}.

 Finally, we emphasize that \concap{} can only generate data according to the specifications provided by the developer.